China, U.S. to resume trade talks but China says demands must be met

 “We will also relax (restrictions on) access to even more fields to create a market-oriented, law-based internationalized business environment.”

+Decentralization of the Korean peninsula is one of Trump’s foreign policy priorities, but Pyongyang has resumed some weapons tests since a summit with North Korean leader Kim Jong Un collapsed in Hanoi earlier this year.

+“The international community hopes that North Korea and the United States can talk and for the talks to get results,” Chinese state TV paraphrased Xi as telling Kim.

-Reporting by Yawen Chen, Ben Blanchard and Brenda Goh; Editing by Sam Holmes, Michael Perry & Kim Coghill
+Reporting by Yawen Chen, Ben Blanchard and Brenda Goh; Writing by Sonya Hepinstall; Editing by Sam Holmes, Michael Perry & Susan Thomas